symfony/symfony-docs/messenger.rst

 requests.
 In HTTP context PHP cleans everything after sending the response, so you can decide to not take care of services that may leak memory.

-On the other hand, workers usually sequentially process messages in long-running CLI processes, which don't finish after processing a single message.
-That's why you must be careful about service states to prevent information and/or memory leakage as Symfony will inject the same instance of a service, preserving the internal state of the service between messages.
+On the other hand, it's common for workers to process messages sequentially in long-running CLI processes which don't finish after processing a single message.
+Beware about service states to prevent information and/or memory leakage as Symfony will inject the same instance of a service in all messages, preserving the internal state of the services.

 However, certain Symfony services, such as the Monolog :ref:`fingers crossed handler <logging-handler-fingers_crossed>`, leak by design.
-That's why Symfony automatically resets the service container between two messages.
+Symfony provides a **service reset** feature to solve this problem.
+When resetting the container automatically between two messages, Symfony looks for any services implementing :class:`Symfony\\Contracts\\Service\\ResetInterface` (including your own services) and calls their ``reset()`` method so they can clean their internal state.

 If a service is not stateless and you want to reset its properties after each message, then the service must implement :class:`Symfony\\Contracts\\Service\\ResetInterface` where you can reset the properties in the ``reset()`` method.